 The group envisioned a party celebrating like-minded individuals (bears) and it was heavy on their minds.
 Out of the vision, they created the first Texas Bear Round-Up (TBRU) event shortly thereafter.

 In December 2004 the Dallas Bears was incorporated as Texas Non-Profit Corporation.
 The ongoing plan was to provide protection to the Board, Membership and work towards being a tax-deductible organization.
 Bryan Tomes, Wayne Davis and Craig Clark were selected by the board to form the new By-Laws team to create a set of by-laws that would be compliant to the State and the IRS.
 Wayne Davis was our listed Incorporator and worked with the state in producing our Articles of Corporation and the successful granting of our Certificate of Incorporation from the State of Texas.
+Wayne Davis also wrote our mission statement which details the path we always look towards.

 In March 2011 the Dallas Bears were granted 501(c)(3) tax-deductible status by the IRS.
 This fulfilled a long-term goal of the membership and several individuals.
 The entire Board embarked on making this a reality.
 The officers were President, Wayne Davis; Vice-President, Patrick Sweeney; Treasurer, Robert Delgado; Secretary, Kevin Steele; Social Chair, Rob Meade; Ambassador, Brandon McGimsey; Technology Chair, Jared Spears and Historian, Norman Ames.